jhorey/ferry/docs/sources/examples/openmpi.rst

 - A Linux client

 Now that the environment is created, let's interact with it by connecting to the Linux client.
 Just type ``docker ssh sa-0`` in your terminal.
-From there you'll can check your backend connection and install whatever you need.
+By default, the ``ssh`` command will log you into the first client.
+If you have multiple clients and you've assigned them names, you can specify the client by typing ``docker ssh sa-0 control-0`` (where ``control-0`` is the name you've defined for that client).

-Now let's check what environment variables have been created.
+Once you're logged in, let's check what environment variables have been created.
 Remember this is all being run from the connector.

 .. code-block:: bash